Skokoo/ImCurvin/CONTRIBUTING.md

 # Contributing to ImCurvin'

-First off, thank you for taking the time to contribute to the ImCurvin'!
+First off, thank you for taking the time to contribute to ImCurvin'!
 It is people like you who will help make this tool a robust global asset.

 Anyways, bug reports are welcome!
 Please report them in the Issues section.

 ---

-# Submitting code change.
+# Submitting Code Changes

-Code contributions are welcome tho!
+Code contributions are welcome!
 Please submit your changes via a Pull Request.
 However, before you submit a Pull Request, please read this first.

 ## Core Guidelines

 To maintain the project's integrity, all code modifications and data pull requests must adhere to these rules:

 1. **Be a minimalist guy**: We strictly follow minimalist coding styles.
-Do not introduce heavy third party libraries, complex dependencies, or unnecessary text bloating.
+Do not introduce heavy third-party libraries, complex dependencies, or unnecessary text bloating.
 Native Linux utilities are the "gold" standard here.
-2. **Strictly Soft and Gentle**: ImCurvin' Any suggested feature or payload that compromises server stability, overloads memory pools, or promotes destructive behavioral patterns will be instantly rejected.
+2. **Strictly Soft and Gentle**: Any suggested feature or payload that compromises server stability, overloads memory pools, or promotes destructive behavioral patterns will be instantly rejected.
-3. **Modular Integrity**: Do not hardcode new target sequences into the core shell scripts into the main direrctory (Imcurvin).
+3. **Modular Integrity**: Do not hardcode new target sequences into the core shell scripts in the main directory (Imcurvin).
 All new words, delay strings, or alternative routes must be modularly appended to their respective database files inside the "data" directory.
 4. **Visual Discipline Consistency**: Bounding brackets colorization rules must be maintained.
 Only colorize the outer bounding brackets `[` and `]` via manual ANSI, keeping inner symbols and messages pristine white.
 5. **Sweet Tooth Variable Naming (Optional)**: Developers are encouraged to name new local variables after their favorite sweet foods, pastries, or desserts (e.g., following the footsteps of "Cupcake", "Strawberry_pudding", and "Choco_muffin").